drogers141/imdb-info-local-videos/README.md

 ### Update to above

 Now you can run the management command ```run_scraper``` with an argument of any directory and the type of title - tv or movie.
-However if you stick to the config method above - and the instructions below, running the scraper will sync the website to the movie and tv directories' contents.
+However, if you stick to the config method above - and the instructions below, running the scraper will sync the website to the movie and tv directories' contents.
 That is it removes any titles from the database that are no longer in the directory.